PSAL-POSTECH/ONNXim/README.md

 ------------

 # Getting Started
-This section describes how to build and run ONNXim.
-There are two methods to run ONNXim: Container-based method and Manual build method.
+This section describes how to build and run ONNXim with a container-based method and a manual build method.
-## 1. Docker Image Method (Recommended)
+## 1. Container-based Method using Docker (Recommended)
-Build a container image using the provided Dockerfile.
+Build a Docker image using the provided Dockerfile.
 ```
 $ git clone https://github.com/PSAL-POSTECH/ONNXim.git
 $ cd ONNXim
 $ docker build . -t onnxim
 ```

-Run docker image and simulate ResNet-18 example
+Run the docker image and the simulator.
 ```
 $ docker run -it onnxim
 (docker) cd ONNXim
-(docker) ./build/bin/Simulator --config ./configs/systolic_ws_128x128_c4_simple_noc.json --model ./models_list.json
+(docker) ./build/bin/Simulator --config ./configs/systolic_ws_128x128_c4_simple_noc.json --model ./example/models_list.json
 ```